sedaro/sedaro-python/README.md

 ### Option #2 (manual)

-- Select version for current directory (this will update the `.python-version` file):
+- Select version for current directory (this will create/update the `.python-version` file):

   ```zsh
   pyenv local <version>